autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/09/README.md

 <br>

-* `king` is initially the person who deployed the contract and sets `prize` (the current value to be bet by someone to become `king`). the only requirement is that `ether` sent to the contract must be larger than `prize`.
+* `king` is initially the person who deployed the contract and sets `prize` (the current value to be bet by someone to become `king`). the only requirement is that the `ether` sent to the contract must be larger than `prize`.

 <br>